Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Water-tank system, symmetries, and observer design

-As it seems very difficult to study the convergence on the full non-linear system, we are going to simplify the system \eqref{shallow:eq1}-\eqref{shallow:eq2} in this section, and then linearize it around the equilibrium position $h=\bar h$ and $v=\bar v$.
-In our experiments, the equilibrium is characterized by $\bar h$ equal to a constant height, and $\bar v = 0$.
-The observer gains are designed on this latter system, and then we prove at the end of this section that they ensure the strong asymptotic convergence of the error.
+As it seems out of reach to study the convergence of the full non-linear system, we are going to linearize the system \eqref{saint-venant:eq1}-\eqref{saint-venant:eq2} around the steady-state $h=\bar h$ and $v=\bar v$, using exactly the same simplifications as \cite{petit-rouchon-ieee02} which considers the open-loop control problem of system \eqref{saint-venant:eq1}-\eqref{saint-venant:eq2} with boundary control.
+The considered equilibrium is characterized by $\bar h$ equal to a constant height, and $\bar v = 0$.
+The observer gains are designed on this latter system, and we prove at the end of this section that they ensure the strong asymptotic convergence of the error.